syntasso/kratix-docs/docs/main/05-reference/05-resources/05-updates.md

 ---
 title: Updates
 sidebar_label: Updates
-description: Documentation on how updates behaviour for resources
+description: Documentation on how updates behave for resources
 ---

 # Updates